 During the flight, the crew was very present (I was awake for most of it, by choice, worry not) and I didn’t go hungry, in case you were wondering!
 I loved the ice cream and the chocolates which were passed around the cabin.
 I may have even gone back for seconds.
 I missed my Club Kitchen but thought that these little touches were very good.

 Breakfast sadly wasn’t much better – it did look OK, but the croissant was so hard, we just gave up.
 I must say that on the outbound flight we had lovely scones with jam and clotted cream.
 I would have loved those (even if at the wrong time of the day).

-I loved the personal storage area by the window, perfect for any items you will need during the flight (so you don’t have to get up and disturb others), and also for any duty free shopping (selection is also better than ever – presence of Tanqueray Ten for £22 noted, thank you very much).
+I loved the personal storage area by the window, perfect for any items you will need during the flight (so you don’t have to get up and disturb others), and also for any duty free shopping.

-Final thoughts – Although I obviously prefer Club World (who doesn’t), I think this is a very clever product, which is being extended to many other airlines as we all know.
-I was pleased to see many service elements which really put it halfway between standard economy and business class – a smaller cabin (now larger on the A380, usually 4 rows only) which means a bit of peace and quiet, the printed menu, a bit of bubbles (always good for the soul), a proper napkin and cutlery and the personal storage space).
+Final thoughts on BA’s Premium Economy experience – Although I obviously prefer Club World (who doesn’t), I think premium economy is a very clever product, which is being extended to many other airlines as we all know.
+I was pleased to see many service elements which really put it halfway between standard economy and business class – a smaller cabin (now larger on the A380, usually 4 rows only) which means a bit of peace and quiet, the printed menu, a bit of bubbles, a proper napkin and cutlery and the personal storage space.

 Service was very good – I can’t fault it in any way.
 Everyone smiled and tried to be helpful when needed.
 We felt welcomed and nothing was too much trouble – everything I expect from BA on any cabin, and I got it.
 The only downfall was the food, which I have to say it was way better on the flight from London to San Diego.
-The plane looked fab – the cabins (all of them) looked so smart, I can’t tell you.
-Even the loos were much more spacious.
+The plane looked fab – even the loos were much more spacious.